Map of the United States

 4. Kentucky

-And finally, the worst states to start a business:
+Based on overall rank, these states were rated the worst places to start a business:

 Ready to Launch?
 Here’s What to Consider